-The second was that non-standardized derivatives unsuitable for central clearing could remain bilaterally traded, but would be subject to IM and VM requirements in order to protect each counterparty from the failure of the other.
+Secondly, non-standardized derivatives unsuitable for central clearing could remain bilaterally traded but would be subject to IM (Initial Margin) and VM (Variation Margin) requirements.

-In the following years, this broad outline was further developed and fleshed out by BCBS-IOSCO and ultimately adopted as binding regulation by market supervisors in Australia, Canada, the European Union, Hong Kong, Japan, Korea, Singapore, Switzerland and the United States.
+This broad outline was then further developed by BCBS-IOSCO (Basel Committee on Banking Supervision and the Internal Organisation of Securities Commissions) and ultimately adopted as binding regulation in Australia, Canada, the European Union, Hong Kong, Japan, Singapore, Switzerland and the USA.